graphql-java-generator/graphql-maven-plugin-project/README.md

 The generator is currently available as a maven plugin.
 A Gradle plugin will come soon.

+The project site is available at [https://graphql-maven-plugin-project.graphql-java-generator.com](https://graphql-maven-plugin-project.graphql-java-generator.com).
+You'll find more detailed informations there.

+For a first sight, see below

 ## Aim of this project